 Planning a Walt Disney World trip?
 Learn about hotels on our Walt Disney World Hotels Reviews page.
 For where to eat, read our Walt Disney World Restaurant Reviews.
 To save money on tickets or determine which type to buy, read our Tips for Saving Money on Walt Disney World Tickets post.
 Our What to Pack for Disney Trips post takes a unique look at clever items to take.
 For what to do and when to do it, our Walt Disney World Ride Guides will help.
 For comprehensive advice, the best place to start is our Walt Disney World Trip Planning Guide for everything you need to know!

 When do you think FastPass+ will return to Walt Disney World?
 Or do you think it’ll never back back, replaced by something else instead?
+Thoughts on the possibility of Premier Access, MaxPass, or a mashup of the two coming to Walt Disney World?
 Do you prefer fast-moving standby lines only, or the FastPass and standby combo?
 Interested in how Walt Disney World will implement the new system?
 Agree or disagree with our assessment?
 Other thoughts or concerns?
 Any questions we can help you answer?
 Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!